 There is nearly 200 miles of trails for hikers to enjoy in Grand Teton National Park.

 Facilities for visitors with disabilities include restrooms, picnic tables, and a limited number of campsites.
-There are approximately 100 miles of park roads and 200 miles of trails throughout the park.
-Most park trails are rough rock or dirt and are not accessible to visitors with disabilities.
+There are approximately 100 miles of park roads (which can be covered on a motorcycle with sand tires) and 200 miles of trails throughout the park.
+However, most park trails are rough rock or dirt and are not accessible to visitors with disabilities.
 There are many asphalt trails in the Jenny Lake area, some of which are accessible.
 Some trails may begin as asphalt and change to dirt or gravel shortly thereafter.

 “Leave No Trace” philosophy of backcountry travel is very important in the Grand Teton backcountry experience.
 Without it, the wilderness itself is threatened with extinction.
 If you enter the backcountry of Grand Teton National Park with an informed about and committed to a minimum impact wilderness with ethic attitude, you can have an unforgettable experience and can share in the responsibility for preserving this place.